 People can end up hurt any time of the year, but certain seasons increase the risk of specific accidents and injuries.
 Slip-and-fall incidents are a perfect example.
 People can suffer a slip-and-fall any time of day and any time of year.
 All it takes is someone spilling coffee in the foyer of your accountant’s office for you to end up in the hospital with a serious brain injury.

-However, winter and spring see increased risk for slip-and-fall injuries for people in Maine.
+However, winter and spring see an increased risk for slip-and-fall injuries for people in Maine.
 After all, these are both seasons marked by increased precipitation and unruly weather conditions.
-Patches of ice, slush and snow can increase the risk for someone to slip in a parking lot or on a sidewalk, while the rains that make spring flowers bloom can also lead to dangerous wet spots on the floor.
+Patches of ice, slush, and snow can increase the risk for someone slipping in a parking lot or on a sidewalk, while the rains that make spring flowers bloom can also lead to dangerous wet spots on the floor.

 Many people flail their limbs when falling, which can lead them to strike furniture or fixtures on the way down.
 Broken arms and serious soft tissue damage can easily result.
 While bones do heal, in some cases, the trauma can result in permanent conditions, like Complex Regional Pain Syndrome, which will persist for life and may make returning to work impossible.

 It’s also quite common for people to strike their heads when they fall, leading to concussions or traumatic brain injuries.
 Symptoms of these serious conditions can take days or even weeks to manifest, which is why anyone who strikes their head during a slip-and-fall should always report it and seek medical evaluation as soon as possible afterward.

 Businesses Should Maintain Safe Facilities for Visitors